percolate/redset/README.rst

 |PyPI version| |build status| |Coverage Status|

+You may not need heavyweights like Celery or RQ.
+Maintaing an AMQP server might be overkill.
+There's a simpler, easier way to distribute work.

-Simple, generic sorted sets backed by Redis that can be used to coordinate distributed systems.
-Unlike more common distribution libraries, e.g. Celery or RQ, redset avoids duplicate work for certain use-cases by maintaining a set of tasks instead of a list or queue.
+Redset provides simple, generic sorted sets backed by Redis that can be used to coordinate distributed systems and parcel out work.
+Unlike more common distribution libraries like Celery or RQ, redset avoids duplicate work for certain use-cases by maintaining a set of tasks instead of a list or queue.
+And it does so with a dead-simple interface that feels natural for Python.

+Redset is currently used in the wild to do things like

+- maintain a high-throughput work queue of streaming updates to be processed
+- power a multi-producer, multi-consumer scraping architecture that won't do the same work twice
+- maintain a simple, cross-process set of "seen" items that each have a TTL
+- schedule non-duplicate, periodic polling of analytics on social services

 Features
 --------

+-  No worker daemons to run, no heavy AMQP service to monitor
 -  Safe for multiple producers and consumers
--  Seamless use with Python objects using serializers
+-  Seamless, simple use with Python objects using serializers
--  No worker daemons to run, no client processes to maintain
+-  Zero dependencies: you provide an object that implements the `redis.client.Redis` interface, we don't ask any questions.
 -  Simple, easy-to-read implementation
--  Mimics Python's native set interface
+-  Mimics Python's native `set` interface
 -  Battle-tested
+-  Python 3 compatible

 Simple example
 --------------